TunaSaladStudios/CMPUT250Game/README.md

 You can move around using "WASD" keys or arrow keys.
 You can also use the mouse and click on the map.

 You can interact with some NPCs and text boxes by pressing "space bar" or "Enter" when facing them.

-You can also
+You can enter the menu when in-game by pressing "ESC".
 ____________________________________________
 Acknowledgements: